VarshithGovi/Text-editor-using-Python/README.md

 # 📝 Text Editor Using Python

 A lightweight and responsive text editor built with Python's Tkinter library.
 This project demonstrates the core principles of GUI development, offering essential features like file opening, editing, and saving for **`.txt`** files.
-It serves as a practical example of Python’s versatility in real-world applications, perfect for exploring GUI programming.
+It is a practical example of Python’s versatility in real-world applications, perfect for exploring GUI programming.

 ## 🌟 Features